morauszkia/coding-notes/python/functions.md

 ```

 ::: info return None
-Functions, that do not return anything explicity, have a return value of `None`.
+Functions, that do not return anything explicitly, have a return value of `None`.
 :::

 ### Multiple returns